Tobacco Farm Culture 1940/60

 (note: three years ago, we discussed “farming tobacco” on the Bertie list.)

-Peggy Ward recalled “…. the farmer would seed a plant bed and cover it with a thin cloth (like cheesecloth) to protect it until the plants were about 4-6” tall.
+Peggy Ward recalled “…. the farmer would seed a plant bed and cover it with a thin cloth (like cheesecloth) to protect it; they protected the seeds using cloth until the plants were about 4-6” tall.
 Then it was replanted in the field to grow to maturity.
 I remember working in it as a young girl age 11 and 12.
-My uncle had a farm and tobacco then was [trans] planted using a mule to pull the equipment with two seats (made of Metal) You would poke a hole in the earth with a peg made of wood, like they did in gardens for vegetable plants and drop the tobacco plants in the hole [and add water which was carried in a drum on the trans-planter].
+My uncle had a farm and tobacco was [trans] planted using a mule to pull the equipment with two seats (made of Metal) You would poke a hole in the earth with a peg made of wood, as they did in gardens for vegetable plants and drop the tobacco plants in the hole [and add water which was carried in a drum on the trans-planter].

 Later the tobacco plants had to be suckered as they called it then.
 Breaking out the tops so it would produce more and larger tobacco.
 I use to hand tobacco to the ‘loopers’ but I have been to the field [just for fun] and ‘cropped’ the tobacco also.
 Only it wasn’t fun to the guys who had to be there all day in the heat.
 But worst of all, when you hung the tobacco in the barns to cure it was so hot from summer heat; you would come out dripping wet.